How do investors allocate their money? Real data from M1 portfolios

 How much cash should I keep in my portfolio?

 There is no single answer — the appropriate cash allocation depends on your financial goals, time horizon, risk tolerance, and liquidity needs.
-As a reference point, M1’s aggregate Cash Allocation Rate as of Q1 2026 was 5.2% across active investors on the platform.
+As a reference point, M1’s aggregate Cash Allocation Rate as of May 31, 2026 was 4.1% across active investors on the platform.
 Individual cash needs vary significantly.
 This is not a recommendation for any specific cash allocation level.
 Investing involves risk, including the possible loss of principal.

 What does the Margin Utilization Rate indicate?